bezzad/bezzad/README.md

 ### Hi there 👋

 Experienced application developer and software engineer in leveraging agile frameworks to provide a robust synopsis for high-level overviews.
 My day job keeps me in C# most of the time, but I do get to play with Angular and other technologies a bit.
 More than work and income, the friendly working environment is a priority for me.
-I hope that as much as I'm useful to an organization, the organization will be also useful and exciting for me.

 + 📫 How to reach me: